mockk/mockk/README.md

 ### Partial argument matching

 You can skip parameters while specifying matchers.
-MockK runs your block few times, build so called signature and auto-detect places where matchers appear.
+MockK runs your block few times, builds so called signature and auto-detects places where matchers appear.

   ```
     class MockedClass {